Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

--   Setup the Application Settings to configure the App Setting named "transactionAPIUrl" to contain the URL to the API tier hosted in App Service
+-   Setup the Application Settings to configure the App Setting named "transactionAPIUrl" to contain the URL to the API tier hosted in App Service.

 #### Exit criteria

--   The Application Settings App Setting has been configured
+-   The Application Settings App Setting has been configured.

 ### Task 3: Deploy app to web app